aleksandar-ivic/FestivalsWeb/README.md

 This application is written in Java programming language.

-This application uses [last.fm API](http://www.last.fm/api) for collecting all relevant data about festivals based on festival ID from [AudioScrobbler WebService](http://www.audioscrobbler.net/). [lastfm-java](https://code.google.com/p/lastfm-java/) is used for calling the services of [last.fm API](http://www.last.fm/api).
+This application uses [last.fm API](http://www.last.fm/api) for collecting all relevant data about festivals based on festival ID from [AudioScrobbler WebService](http://www.audioscrobbler.net/). [lastfm-java](https://code.google.com/p/lastfm-java/) library is used for calling the services of [last.fm API](http://www.last.fm/api).

 Application uses [Jenabean](https://code.google.com/p/jenabean/) library for mapping Java objects into RDF triplets using annotations.
 Jenabean provides explicit binding between an object property and a particular RDF property.